LuYeZhan/react-test/README.md

-React Frontend Developer
+# React Frontend Developer Technical Assignment
-Technical Assignment

 ## Description

 This assignment consists of creating a search field with autocomplete functionality.
 As the user types, github users will show up in the autocomplete results.

+## Use of this repository

+After you Clone this repository.

+**npm start** to run in your local development environment.
+**npm test** to run the tests and see the code coverage.
+**npm run testdev** to run the tests and watch changes on them.

 ## Devstacks

-React Hooks, Axios, Sass
+React Hooks, Axios, NodeJs, Sass.
+Jest, Enzyme for testing.

 ## Container